 You can use elderflowers in herbal teas, tonics, glycetracts, cordials and baking.
 When picking elderflowers try and pick them in the morning when they are at their highest potency, also once picked lay them on paper in a warm dry place to dry upside down (this helps the bugs to come out as well!).

 Elderflowers actually like cooler areas so often you can find them in even the lower parts of New Zealand.
 When you are harvesting - don’t take from trees near the road or near industrial sites, always ask before taking and don’t over harvest (if you take all the flowers there will be no berries in winter!).

-Elderberries however are obviously berries!
+Elderberries are, as the name implies, berries!
 They are a deep dark red and appear in the cooler months.
-When harvesting elderberries please be mindful to not overharvest (just like with the elderflowers) and also remember that you can’t eat the berries when they are green or raw as they are slightly toxic (this changes when the berry is heated).
-Elderberries have many great health benefits too - they have strong anti viral properties and hold vitamins such as A and C.
+When wild harvesting elderberries please be mindful to not over harvest (just like with the elderflowers) and also remember that you can’t eat the berries when they are green or raw as they are slightly toxic (this changes when the berry is heated).
+Elderberries have many great health benefits too - they have strong anti-viral properties and hold vitamins such as A and C.

 - Helping sinuses

 A key elderflower health benefit is that they are great for supporting healthy sinuses.
 This can help you if you catch the ills and chills as well as in the allergy season.
 Elderflower in particular helps to reduce and stop runny noses as it has anti catarrhal properties.
 It also helps to reduce that blocked up and ‘deafness’ you can get from too much mucus in your sinuses - really helpful for those that are prone to chronic sinusitis.